Heath hen: Extinction

-Owing to intense hunting pressure, and possible habitat loss, the population declined rapidly.
-Perhaps as early as the 1840s, at any rate by 1870, all heath hens were extirpated from the mainland.
+Owing to intense hunting pressure and possible habitat loss, the population declined rapidly.
+Perhaps as early as the 1840s all heath hens were extirpated from the mainland.
 There were about 300 left on the island of Martha's Vineyard, off Massachusetts, but by 1890, this number had declined to 120–200 birds, mainly due to predation by feral cats and poaching.
-By the late 19th century, there were about 70 left.
-These were protected by a hunting ban and by the establishment in 1908 of the "Heath Hen Reserve" (today the Manuel F. Correllus State Forest), and the population rapidly grew to almost 2,000: by the mid-1910s, observing the birds on their lekking grounds had become something of a tourist attraction.
+Ornithologists began tracking the population in 1908.
+These were protected by a hunting ban and by the establishment in 1908 of the "Heath Hen Reserve" (today the Manuel F. Correllus State Forest).
+With conservation efforts, the population grew from 100 to around 2,000 by 1916.